ehy/swfput-wp/readme.txt

 == Changelog ==

 = 3.0.1 =
+* Fix new mce-view visual editor presentation with WP 4.3beta1.
 * Fix URL preparation bug in plugin_page_addlink().
+* Misc. code cleanups.
+* New .htaccess file.

 = 3.0 =
 * This release includes an improvement to the responsive